DETAILED ACTION

 a semiconductor memory apparatus (paragraph 0016) configured to perform a normal operation when a command for the normal operation is received (paragraphs 0003 and 0022; i.e., a command to write or read data to the memory) and configured to perform a write training operation (Figure 1, item 18, paragraphs 0020-0021; i.e., the calibration procedure described in the reference is equivalent to the claimed write training because it involves adjusting timing delays and voltage levels to receive the data correctly);

-wherein the write training operation comprises internally multi-phase processing (paragraphs 0017 and 0019; i.e., the incoming data strobe signal is divided into four-phase strobe signals DQS1-DQS4) a data strobe signal (Figure 1, item DQS_t and DQS_c) provided from an external device (Figure 1, item 11) to determine a time to latch data (Figure 1, item DQ[7:0]) provided from the external device (Figure 2, paragraph 0018; i.e., the receiver replica circuit 44 is a replica of the data DQ receiver 19; both of these circuits latch the incoming data at the designated strobe timing points, which are based on the multi-phase DQS signals).
+wherein the write training operation comprises internally multi-phase processing (paragraphs 0017 and 0019; i.e., the incoming data strobe signal is divided into four-phase strobe signals DQS1-DQS4) a data strobe signal (Figure 1, item DQS_t and DQS_c) provided from an external device (Figure 1, item 11) to detect a time to latch data (Figure 1, item DQ[7:0]) provided from the external device (Figure 2, paragraph 0018; i.e., the receiver replica circuit 44 is a replica of the data DQ receiver 19; both of these circuits latch the incoming data at the designated strobe timing points, which are based on the multi-phase DQS signals).

-Hiraishi does not expressly disclose performing the write training operation during a time period during which the normal operation is performed.
+Hiraishi does not expressly disclose performing the write training operation during a time period during which the normal operation is performed;

-In the same field of endeavor (e.g., memory training techniques), Mizumoto teaches performing the write training operation during a time period during which the normal operation is performed (Figure 5, “WT Phase” and “Normal Control”, paragraphs 0071 and 0076; i.e., the master A 20 is allowed to perform a normal operation such as a write while the write training is occurring).
+In the same field of endeavor (e.g., memory training techniques), Mizumoto teaches performing the write training operation during a time period during which the normal operation is performed (Figure 5, “WT Phase” and “Normal Control”, paragraphs 0071 and 0076; i.e., the master A 20 is allowed to perform a normal operation such as a write while the write training is occurring);

 Accordingly, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have combined Mizumoto’s teachings of memory training techniques with the teachings of Hiraishi, for the purpose of improving the response to the write request so as to ensure a real-time property (see Mizumoto, paragraph 0080).